RED QUEEN: Safeguarding Large Language Models against Concealed Multi-Turn Jailbreaking: Safeguarding Strategies

 \section{Safeguarding Strategies}

-Given the widespread application of LLMs in everyday life, we explore strategies to enhance the safety mechanisms of these models in this section.
-According to \cite{wei2024jailbroken}, the model's vulnerabilities may arise from the misalignment in the generalization of safety training, particularly in multi-turn scenarios where the model's capabilities lack adequate safety alignment training.
-Thus, we investigate whether training models on carefully designed multi-turn datasets using Direct Preference Optimization (DPO)~\citep{rafailov2024direct} can mitigate this misalignment.
-We sampled 20 multi-turn data points of successful LLM jailbreaks from each scenario and harmful action category, supplemented with safety responses from Llama3.1-405b, yielding an 11.2K preference dataset, \textsc{Red Queen Guard}.
-For comparison, we also include 11.5K human preference data points from HH-RLHF~\citep{bai2022training}, a preference dataset widely used in safety alignment~\citep{touvron2023llama,song2024preference}.
-We align three models from the Llama3.1 family and evaluate models' performance on approximately 10\% of the original attack data (5539 instances).
-To ensure the optimization on harmless with the \textsc{Red Queen Guard} won't bring collapse on other objectives~(e.g. reasoning, helpfulness)~\citep{lin2024against,wei2024jailbroken}, we further evaluate models on MMLU-Pro~\citep{wang2024mmlu} which includes reasoning-focused questions across 14 diverse domains and AlpacaEval~\citep{dubois2024alpacafarm}, a LLM-judgement benchmark testing the ability of models to follow general user instructions.
+\citet{wei2024jailbroken} highlight that LLM's vulnerabilities often stem from misaligned safety training, especially in multi-turn scenarios lacking adequate alignment.
+Thus, we investigate whether training models on carefully designed multi-turn datasets using Direct Preference Optimization (DPO)~\citep{rafailov2024direct} can bridge this misalignment.
+We sampled 20 multi-turn data points of successful LLM jailbreaks from each scenario and harmful action category, supplemented with safety responses from Llama3.1-405B, yielding an 11.2K preference dataset, \textsc{Red Queen Guard}.
+For comparison, we include 11.5K human preference data points from HH-RLHF~\citep{bai2022training}, a preference dataset widely used in safety alignment~\citep{touvron2023llama,song2024preference}.
+We align three Llama3.1 models and evaluate them on 10\% of the original attack data (5539 instances), with no overlap between training and testing.
+To ensure safety alignment does not cause a collapse in other objectives~(e.g., reasoning, helpfulness), we further evaluate models on MMLU-Pro~\citep{wang2024mmlu}, which includes reasoning-focused questions across 14 diverse domains, and AlpacaEval~\citep{dubois2024alpacafarm}, an LLM-judgment benchmark testing models’ instruction-following ability.